 What results can be expected?

 If you’re TTC and using letrozole, of course you’re hoping to conceive right away, and many people do!
-It’s important to keep in mind though that even the best ovulation induction drugs don’t work for everyone, and other infertility factors may still cause challenges (like male factor infertility or increased maternal age).
+Even though the chances of letrozole working first time may be good, it’s important to keep in mind though that even the best ovulation induction drugs don’t work for everyone, and other infertility factors may still cause challenges (like male factor infertility or increased maternal age).

 Many studies from 2006-2012 found that ovulation rates per cycle with letrozole ranged from 60-86%, and the same studies saw pregnancy rates per cycle from 9-44%.
 While that may seem relatively low, keep in mind that it’s per cycle, and it’s common to take letrozole for several cycles before conceiving.
 The pregnancy rates are also higher than with clomid (7-26%).